Preferred Routes are designed to help organize traffic between some of the busiest airports in our airspace, and in the National Airspace System.

 A Route Finder example is shown below for routes from Boston (KBOS) to New York (KJFK).
 Please note these are sample routes that should not necessarily be filed.

-Please email any errors, omissions, or issues with the preferred routes or this page in general to [email protected].
+Please email any errors, omissions, or issues with the preferred routes to [email protected].

 We are a free, immersive, and realistic air traffic control community for pilots and aviation enthusiasts.
 We provide air traffic control within the Boston ARTCC on VATSIM.
 We are not affiliated with the FAA, or the real-world Boston Center facility.